tum-ewk/ficus/doc/overview.rst

 Exterrnal imported/exported commodities
 ^^^^^^^^^

 Exterrnal imported/exported commodities are goods that can be imported or exported from/to "external sources", e.g. the elctric grid.
 The prices for buying/selling for every timestep are given by a timeseries.
 Additional a demand rate with an extra time interval can be given, to  consider `peak demand charges`_.
+A ``Demand-Rate-Factor`` Timeseries allows to raise, reduce or turn off the demand rate for specific timesteps to consider special tariff systems.

 Exterrnal imported/exported commodities are defined over the commodity itself ``(commodity)``, for example ``(elec)``  or ``(heat)``.